abarriosr/content-hub-farm/README.md

      publishers/subscribers are available Ngrok sub-domains.
    - For your publishers or subscribers, you don't need to insert anything in the Environment Variables for PHP Debug, The script will make best guesses about those.
 You can always change them later.
-   - If you want to build Acquia Content Hub from public repositories, you can leave the branch blank, otherwise you can provide a branch name from Acquia's private repository.
+   - If you want to build Acquia Content Hub from public repositories, you can choose that option, otherwise you can choose private and provide a branch name from Acquia's private repository.

    It will create a **docker-compose.yml** and **~/ngrok2/ngrok.yml** files, taking backup copies of existing files, if there were any and do the whole building and installation for you.